 Children throughout school are placed in 3 teams to encourage a sense of belonging and co-operation with others.
 They are given to children as a reward for good group, paired, class, team or sport team activities.
-Team points are displayed in each classroom.
-They will be collected by team captains, totaled and shared at the Green Assembly.
+Team points are displayed in each class room.
+They will be collected and totaled at the Friday morning briefing and shared at the Green Assembly.
 The team point display is in the school hall.
 They will be displayed using a star indication system.
 The winning team each half term will be rewarded with an extra playtime.